lando/docs/docs-3.x/config/drupal10.md

 If you are unsure about how to configure the `database` we *highly recommend* you check out the [mysql](./mysql.md), [mariadb](./mariadb.md)and ['postgres'](./postgres.md) services before you change the default.

-Also note that like the configuration of the PHP version you should consult the [Database server requirements](https://www.drupal.org/docs/system-requirements/database-server-requirements) to make sure the `database` and `version` you select is actually supported by Drupal 10 itself.
+Also note that like the configuration of the PHP version you should consult the [database server requirements](https://www.drupal.org/docs/system-requirements/database-server-requirements) to make sure the `database` and `version` you select is actually supported by Drupal 10 itself.

 #### Using MySQL (default)